Denji-Itoh/squadspawn-handbook/Handbook/03_How to Play.md

 ### First Aid Kits
 In your adventures you might stumble upon first aid kits.
 With each of these kits, you can heal 2d6 hit points before you run out of equipment, as these are merely used for the most necessary treatment before you can take a proper rest.
 They take two combat rounds to apply and you can only carry one at a time.
 They are not related to a First Aid skill check to stabilize a creature.

-## CHARACTER CREATION
-No matter what level you're starting on, you have to follow several steps to create a character that suits you, after you've come up with an idea for one.
-With each of these steps come changes to note down on your character sheet.
-1. Think of a character you would love to play and create a fitting backstory for them.
-Note the basics of it down on your character sheet.
-2. On your first level, you have 1 Action, 1 Interaction and 1 Reaction.
-See: *Combat Encounters* section in this chapter.
-3. Pick a race that suits you and write down all your abilities and values on your character sheet that the race gives you at the level you start on.
-See: *Races* chapter.
-4. Note down your base movement stats for the level you start on.
-See: *Movement* chapter.
-5. Pick your skills.
-Start with 20 points at first level, plus 2 skill points per additional level you gain, with a maximum of 4 + your current level per skill.
-You can earn additional points by adding up to a -2 modifier on a skill as well.
-See: *Skill Checks* section in this chapter.
-6. Pick a class and write down all the abilities and values it adds to your base features and abilities at the level you start on.
-See: *Classes* chapter.
-7. Get your equipment based on one of the starter packs and add additional items your character would carry, in consultation with your GM.
-See: *Equipment* chapter.
-8. Create a background and update your character sheet accordingly.
-See: *Backgrounds* chapter.
-9. Hand your character-sheet and backstory to your GM and listen to what they say, implementing possible feedback.

-## LEVELING UP
-If you level up, check your stats in the following order:
-1. Racial bonus features and ability scaling
-2. Class bonus features and ability and HP scaling.
-Re-Roll if you get a 1.
-3. Movement scaling
-4. Weapon scaling
-5. Add 2 skill points, with a maximum value of 4 + your current level.